tariklaroda/Notes-App-Js/README.md

 # How To Use

-- Type in the corresponding text box to update existing note
+- Type in the corresponding text box to update the existing note
-- right click on LEFT PREVIEW to delete a note.
+- double click on LEFT PREVIEW to delete a note.

 # What I Learned From This Work